-- 9. Defects or damage caused by, in whole or in part, or in any way related to: Accidents, misuse (including off-road use), or negligence; Failure to comply with the instructions set forth in any owner's manual provided with the travel trailer; Alteration or modification of the travel trailer except such alterations or modifications approved in writing by Airstream; Acts of God or other environmental conditions, such as lightning, hail, salt causing rust, or other chemicals in the atmosphere: De-icing agents or other chemicals applied to the travel trailer; Failure to properly maintain or service the travel trailer, including but not limited to the maintenance of lubricants. sealants, and seals: Condensation and the results of condensation including water damage and the growth of mold or mildew.
+- 3. Accessories and equipment that are working as designed, but which you are unhappy because of the design; - 4.
+Any part or component of the travel trailer that was not manufactured or installed by Airstream; - 5.
+Normal deterioration due to wear or exposure, including but not limited to upholstery, flooring rust, corrosion, oxidation, and cosmetic blemishes; - Normal maintenance and service items, including but not limited to light bulbs, fuses, lubricants, sealants and seals, door adjustments, and awning tension; - After-market equipment or accessories installed on the trailer after completion of manufacture by Airstream, or any defects or damage caused by such items; - 8.
+Travel trailer not purchased through an authorized dealer of Airstream and travel trailers purchased directly or indirectly through auction, salvage, repossession, or other non-customary sale means; - 9.
+Any travel trailer used other than for temporary recreation purposes, including, but not limited to, use of the travel trailer for residential, rental, business and commercial purpose or any travel trailer purchased by, registered by, or titled in the name of a business association (such as any LLC, corporation, or partnership).
+If the travel trailer owner or user files a tax form claiming a business or commercial tax benefit or income related to the travel trailer, it shall be irrefutable that the travel trailer has been used for rental, commercial or business purposes. - 10.
+Defects or damage caused by, in whole or in part, or in any way related to: Accidents, misuse (including off-road use), or negligence; Failure to comply with the instructions set forth in any owner's manual provided with the travel trailer: Alteration or modification of the travel trailer except such alterations or modifications approved in writing by Airstream; Acts of God or other environmental conditions, such as lightning, hail, salt causing rust, or other chemicals in the atmosphere; De-icing agents or other chemicals applied to the travel trailer; Failure to properly maintain or service the travel trailer, including but not limited to the maintenance of lubricants. sealants, and seals: Condensation and the results of condensation including water damage and the growth of mold or mildew.
 Mold and mildew are natural growths given certain environmental conditions and are not covered by the terms of this Limited Warranty: The addition of weight to the travel trailer that causes the total weight to exceed applicable weight ratings, or addition of weight causing improper distribution of the weight of the travel trailer; Failure to seek and obtain repairs in a timely manner; Failure to use reasonable efforts to mitigate damage caused by defects; Failure to properly ventilate the travel trailer; Improper electric power supply or improper travel trailer hookup to other facilities; Acts or omissions of any person or entity other than Airstream.
-(Note: An irrefutable presumption arises that the travel trailer has been used for commercial and/or business purposes if the travel trailer owner or user files a tax form claiming any business or commercial tax benefit related to the travel trailer, or if the travel trailer is purchased, registered or titled in a business name - 10.
-Software embedded in Airstream products; mobile applications and other software which may be downloaded to smartphones and other devices; advanced monitoring, control, and other services offered by or on behalf of Airstream in connection with Smart RV Control features; and data transmission, hotspot, and other connectivity services associated with your travel trailer.
+(Note: An irrefutable presumption arises that the travel trailer has been used for commercial and/or business purposes if the travel trailer owner or user files a tax form claiming any business or commercial tax benefit related to the travel trailer, or if the travel trailer is purchased, registered or titled in a business name.)

+11. Software embedded in Airstream products; mobile applications and other software which may be downloaded to smartphones and other devices; advanced monitoring, control, and other services offered by or on behalf of Airstream in connection with such embedded software, mobile applications, and downloadable software; and data transmission, hotspot, and other connectivity services associated with your travel trailer.